I get a lot of questions about the Himalayan Salt Lamp:

 Yeah, but they produce something and I feel that something is better than nothing!

-And many of us do feel the differences & that is better than any lab test for me b/c the lab tests are so very limited in WHAT they can measure.
+And many of us do feel the differences and that is better than any lab test for me because the lab tests are so very limited in WHAT they can measure.

 Do you use Himalayan Salt Lamps in your space or around your home?
 Do you feel the benefits?
 Let me know in the comments below.